multani/gcp-changelog/content/cloud-sql-for-mysql/index.md

 ### Feature

-The [C4A machine series](https://docs.cloud.google.com/sql/docs/mysql/machine-series-overview#c4a) is now [generally available](https://cloud.google.com/products#product-launch-stages) (GA).

-The C4A machine series is supported for Cloud SQL Enterprise Plus edition instances, and provides optimized price-performance and delivers predictable high performance for high demand Cloud SQL workloads.
-It uses the Hyperdisk Balanced storage.
+Cloud SQL Enterprise edition now supports a new machine series called the N4 machine series.
+This machine series provides balanced price-to-performance and uses the Hyperdisk Balanced storage.
+You can create custom machine types for the N4 machine series with up to 80 vCPUs and up to 640 GB memory.
+The N4 machine series is [generally available](https://cloud.google.com/products#product-launch-stages) (GA).

-For more information about the C4A machine series and its availability, see [Machine series overview](https://docs.cloud.google.com/sql/docs/mysql/machine-series-overview).
+For more information about the N4 machine series and its availability, see [Machine series overview](https://docs.cloud.google.com/sql/docs/mysql/machine-series-overview).

 ---
 ## 2025-09-29